Drug & Alcohol Rehab Dorset & Near Dorset

 When you get inpatient treatment in Dorset, you enrol at a rehab facility that treats your substance addiction (most facilities treat all common addictions).

-This means you are free to be as open as you wish with the treatment staff.
+This means you are free to be as open as you wish with the rehab treatment staff.

-It is encouraged for the patient to get vulnerable, particularly in therapy sessions, as relationships with rehab staff are proven to be a crucial part of inpatient rehab treatment.
+It is encouraged that the patient be vulnerable, particularly in therapy sessions, as relationships with rehab staff are proven to be a crucial part of inpatient rehab treatment.
 [41]

 For guidance on attending inpatient drug and alcohol rehab in Dorset, give our team a call on 0800 088 66 86